joan-canellas-fontanilles/insights/README.md

 The folder `infrastructure/k8s` contains the yaml files to make a deployment to a k8s cluster.
 There you will find each deployment with a statefullSet for the database and the ingress configuration.

-Right now it will not work since prepare the dockerfile needed for the production build does not exists.

 Prior to the configuration of the configuration of the cluster a build for each image must me published to a docker container repository.

 ## License